-PART 1: GREEN PLANNING 8 INFRASTRUCTURE MEASURES IMPLEMENTATION STAGE GHG/Emission Reductions Use of Alternative Fuels.
+PART 1: GREEN PLANNING & INFRASTRUCTURE MEASURES IMPLEMENTATION STAGE GHG/Emission Reductions Use of Alternative Fuels.
 Require service fleet vehicles to be powered with alternative fuel technology where feasible, as determined by the individual Project Applicants/Developer.
 Promote alternative fuels for transit system, if available.
 Encourage use of best feasible alternative fuel technology to be used in homeowners association, refuse fleet, and other community service vehicles.
 FM GHG/Emission Reductions Onsite Electricity Generation.
 Significant generation of electricity to serve the Specific Plan will be generated onsite.
 A minimum of 50 percent of the Project's anticipated energy demand at buildout shall be satisfied from on-site renewable energy generation, which shall be demonstrated by plans and specifications provided by the Applicant/ Developer to the County.
-"Anticipated energy demand" shall be determined on the basis of the anticipated loads for each building so shown in the reports submitted at the time of building permit application pursuant to the Building Energy Efficiency Standards of Title 24.
+"Anticipated energy demand" shall be determined on the basis of the anticipated loads for each building as shown in the reports submitted at the time of building permit application pursuant to the Building Energy Efficiency Standards of Title 24.
 "On-site renewable energy generation" includes, but is not limited to, solar, geothermal, biofuel and hydroelectric systems.
 Renewable energy systems shall be installed in connection with the development of one or more of the following: residential units, non-residential buildings, public buildings, or Specific Plan utility facilities located either within the Specific Plan area or within its immediate vicinity.
-A minimum of 30 percent of all single-family detached and attached residential units at buildout shall have solar panel systems installed on roof areas or on top of other structures on the site (for example, patio covers or pergolas).
-Such systems shall be installed on roof areas facing within 30 degrees of true south.
-A minimum of 30 percent of buildings located within Business Park land use designations at buildout shall have solar panel systems installed on roof areas.
-Such systems shall be installed on roof areas.
-Such systems shall be installed on roof areas.
-Such systems shall be energy percent of public and parking areas.
-Such systems and buildout shall have solar panel systems installed on roof areas.
-Such systems shall be installed on roof areas facing within 30 degrees of true south.
-A minimum of 70 percent of buildings located within Business Park land use designations at buildout shall have solar panel systems installed on roof areas.
-Such sy TM
+A minimum of 30 percent of all single-family detached and attached residential units at buildout shall have solar panel systems installed on roof areas facing within 30 degrees of true south.
+A minimum of 30 percent of all multi-family residential units at buildout shall have solar panel systems installed on roof areas facing within 30 degrees of true south.
+A minimum of 60 percent of public and community pools and spas shall be equipped with active solar heating systems where heating is necessary or desired.
+This shall be demonstrated by plans and specifications provided by the Applicant/Developer to the County prior to obtaining a permit for a pool.
+All single-family homes will be compatible with solar panel systems shall be installed on roof areas facing within 30 degrees of true south.
+A minimum of 50 percent of public and community pools and spas shall be equipped with active solar heating systems where heating is necessary or desi ΤΜ